elcritch/sdfy/README.md

 - **Pixie Integration**: Seamless integration with the Pixie graphics library
 - **Flexible API**: Easy-to-use interface for rendering SDFs to images

+## How It Works

+Creating good looking drop and inset shadows is traditionally done using Gaussian Blur.
+This requires a 2D convolution which is slow even if done in X and then Y directions.

+It's also a bit wasteful since we know the vector shape for most basic GUI elements.
+Why can't we use that to reduce the computational overhead?

+That's where SDFs come in.
+They allow efficiently getting the nearest distance to a shape for any point and whether it's inside or outside the shape.
+We can then take this value (a linear gradient) and apply a 1D gaussian function to it.

+From this we get a good looking, if not perfect, drop shadow!
+There's a slight difference it seems between the SDF + Gaussian 1D function vs a 2D true Gaussian blur on corners.

 ## Supported Shapes

 - **Rounded Rectangle**: Fully configurable rounded rectangles with independent corner radii